Technology Analyst Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-The average inexperienced worker earns $69K.
+The average inexperienced worker earns $70K.
 It's worth noting that someone who has worked for five to 10 years can expect a smaller median salary of $68K.
-Technology Analysts claiming one to two decades of experience make an estimated median of $73K.
-Average wages for folks with more than 20 years of experience come out to around $80K.
+For Technology Analysts, 10 to 20 years of experience on the job amounts to an average salary of $74K.
+Technology Analysts who have acquired more than 20 years of relevant experience earn significantly more than folks with fewer years on their resumes; the average income in this veteran group is $85K.

 Pay Difference by Location